Huge Reflection: Introduction

 Using the \emph{Downward L\"owenheim--Skolem Theorem}, it is easy to see that $\ESR_\Ce(\kappa,\lambda)$ holds for every countable first-order language $\calL$, every elementary class $\Ce$ of $\calL$-structures and all uncountable cardinals $\kappa<\lambda$ with $\cof{\kappa}\leq\cof{\lambda}$ (see Proposition \ref{proposition:CharClosedIso} below).
 In contrast, we shall see that the above principles for externally defined classes are quite strong, for they correspond to large cardinals in the region between supercompact and rank-into-rank embeddings, and beyond.
 Below is a summary of the main results.

 First, we discuss our results for classes of structures closed under isomorphic copies.
-While an easy application of $\Sigma_1$-absoluteness shows that the principles $\Sigma_1(V_\kappa)^{ic}$-$\ESR(\kappa,\lambda)$ holds for all uncountable cardinals $\kappa<\lambda$ with $\cof{\kappa}\leq\cof{\lambda}$ (Proposition \ref{proposition:Sigma1ClosedTrivial}), we prove that the principle $\Pi_1^{ic}$-$\ESR(\kappa,\lambda)$ already implies the existence of a ${<}\lambda$-supercompact cardinal less than or equal to $\kappa$ (Lemma \ref{lemma:P1ESRisoSupercompacts}).
+While an easy application of $\Sigma_1$-absoluteness shows that the principle $\Sigma_1(V_\kappa)^{ic}$-$\ESR(\kappa,\lambda)$ holds for all uncountable cardinals $\kappa<\lambda$ with $\cof{\kappa}\leq\cof{\lambda}$ (Proposition \ref{proposition:Sigma1ClosedTrivial}), we prove that the principle $\Pi_1^{ic}$-$\ESR(\kappa,\lambda)$ already implies the existence of a ${<}\lambda$-supercompact cardinal less than or equal to $\kappa$ (Lemma \ref{lemma:P1ESRisoSupercompacts}).
 Moreover, for singular cardinals $\kappa$, our results show that the validity of principles of the form $\Pi_1(V_\kappa)^{ic}$-$\ESR(\kappa,\lambda)$ is equivalent to the existence of cardinals below $\kappa$ possessing certain degrees of supercompactness.
 In particular, it turns out that singular limits of supercompact cardinals can be characterized through exact structural reflection for $\Pi_1$-definable classes closed under isomorphic copies.
-Namely,
+Namely, we have the following equivalences:

 \begin{theorem} The following statements are equivalent for every singular cardinal $\kappa$: \begin{enumerate} \item $\kappa$ is a limit of supercompact cardinals.

 \item $\Pi_1(\kappa)^{ic}$-$\ESR(\kappa,\lambda)$ holds for a proper class of cardinals $\lambda$.